 Jurisdiction, its 20 Courts of First Instance

 All appeals outside that of the nine regions are handled by the Court of Appeal.
-Those outside its jurisdiction may also be transferred to the regional courts according to Section 21 of the Law for the Organization of /Courts of Justice B. E. 2543.
+Those outside its jurisdiction may also be transferred to the Thai regional courts according to Section 21 of the Law for the Organization of /Courts of Justice B. E. 2543.
 It also handles appealed cases on narcotics and human trafficking as provided by the Narcotic Cases Procedure Act B. E. 2550 and the Anti-Human Trafficking Procedure Act B. E. 2559.

 The 20 courts of first instance within its jurisdiction are the civil court, the criminal court, the Thon Buri civil court, Thon Buri criminal court, Bangkok South criminal court, Bangkok South civil court, Minburi criminal court, Minbury civil court, Tling Chan criminal court, Taling Chan civil court, Phrakhanong criminal court, Phrakhanong civil court, Bangkok North Kwaeng court Bangkok North municipal court, Bangkok South municipal court, Thonburi Kwaeng court, Thonburi municipal court, Dusit Kwaeng court, Dusit municipal court, the Pathumwan municipal court, Pathumwan municipal court, Don Mueang Kwaeng court, Don Mueang municipal court, Bang Bon Kweang court, Bang Bon municipal court, and the Central criminal court for corruption and misconduct cases.